 - School offers an NDCS 'Healthy Minds' Programme: Royal Cross has a trained member of staff who can provide emotional support for identified vulnerable children referred to them through parent/teacher discussions.
 This member of staff is also our trained Mental Health Champion within school with additional training in mental health first aid.
 This acknowledges the particular area of difficulty that many deaf/HI children/young people can experience through social isolation due to communication and language difficulties.
-It is hoped that early identification and support will help to minimise any impact in later life. - School has a high staff ratio and is able to ensure that children are supported, safe and cared for during the school day, including break and lunch times, on off-site visits and in PE activities.
+It is hoped that early identification and support will help to minimise any impact in later life. - School also has a dedicated Pastoral Support Team who utilise their individual strengths to support individual children in therapeutic support through outdoor activity, music or Art.
+This included the support of a Deaf role model and BSL user who is able to support individual children in their first language, BSL. - School has a high staff ratio and is able to ensure that children are supported, safe and cared for during the school day, including break and lunch times, on off-site visits and in PE activities.
 All our staff have additional training in BSL and communication strategies with deaf/HI pupils. - The school works in partnership with a wide range of professionals who support parents, carers, families and school staff to meet the needs of all pupils and help them achieve and make progress.
 These professionals can include: -